 Since 2002, the image sciences at Danube University Krems have seen themselves as a transdisciplinary response to the digital image and media revolution of our time, analysing transformation processes in culture, science and political iconography.
 With online image and video archives as well as new analysis methods, the Digital Humanities are constantly being developed.
 For this reason, we work very closely with the international field of museums, archives and media as well as (media) artists and institutions of the humanities and cultural studies.
-The following archives built up by the Department for Image Science with international cooperation partners are available as resources:
+The following archives built up by the Center for Image Science with international cooperation partners are available as resources:

 In addition to the quantitative increase of visual media, the lab investigates the qualitative characteristics of the visual in the production, distribution and reception of knowledge.
 In addition to art and cultural studies analysis, reception research (image, emotion, immersion) is focused on relevant areas of the visual (from the field of art to popular and scientific culture to social networks).
 International research projects currently being conducted at the ADHL in this regard therefore focus on the documentation of media art and its analogies and differences to earlier art forms, its visualization potential (political iconography of core themes of recent media art history), its aesthetics and preservation.
 Both the research on immersion and the "Commented Bibliography of Digital Arts Research Publications" will be continued.